aagimba10/E-Commerce/README.md

-#🛒 E-Commerce Frontend (React + Vite)
+🛒 E-Commerce Frontend (React + Vite)

 A clean and simple e-commerce frontend built using React + Vite, featuring product listing, cart management, order handling, and API integration using Axios + JSON Server.

-#🚀 Features
+🚀 Features
 ✔️ Product Listing

 Displays all products fetched from an API.

 ✔️ Add to Cart

-Users can add any product to the cart with a single click.
+Users can add any product to the cart with one click.

 ✔️ Orders Page